-This print currently retails for about $3400 USD.
+This print currently retails for about $3400 US Dollars.
 Although this effectively prevents any small-scale enterprises from obtaining one, it’s actually on the lower end of what you’d expect to pay for a professional printer like this.
 It’s a drop in the bucket for large design firms, for instance, and will pay for itself in no time.

 Running costs are about average.
 On one hand, you can save money by using a third-party filament, but on the other, dual-extrusion printers always have higher material waste.
 Obviously, you can expect filament costs to rise if you’re regularly printing with more advanced materials, but unless you’re constantly printing, you can expect to spend less than $100 a month.